Sailor facing court martial in fire that destroyed Navy ship

 Over a three-day hearing in December, one witness placed Mays in the area where the fire broke out aboard the ship and another said he later made a seeming confession to igniting it.

-Sailor Carissa Tubman said Mays mumbled to himself: “I’m guilty, I guess.
-I did it” as she escorted him to the brig in August 2020.
-She said he then said: “It had to be done.”
+“I’m guilty, I guess.
+I did it,” Mays mumbled as he was being led to the brig in August 2020, Sailor Carissa Tubman testified.
+Mays then said: “It had to be done.”

 Mays was stunned he was being locked up at the time and was being sarcastic, defense lawyers said.